one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-220/index.md

 # AZ-220: Microsoft Azure IoT Developer

-The Microsoft OCP Scale Enablement Team is proud to facilitate this AZ-220 study group.
+The Microsoft One Commercial Partner (OCP) Scale Enablement Team is proud to facilitate this AZ-220 study group.
 It is designed to help you prepare for the Microsoft Azure IoT Developer exam!

 ## Study Group Schedule